envoyproxy/examples/ext_authz/example.rst

     * Connection #0 to host localhost left intact Hello OPA from behind Envoy!

-From the logs, we can observe the policy decision message from the Open Policy Agent server (for the above request against the defined policy in :download:`config/opa-service/policy.rego <_include/ext_authz/config/opa-service/policy.rego>`):
+From the logs, we can observe the policy decision message from the Open Policy Agent (OPA) server (for the above request against the defined policy in :download:`config/opa-service/policy.rego <_include/ext_authz/config/opa-service/policy.rego>`):